housepower/clickhouse_sinker/README.md

 ## Examples

 * look at the [integration test](https://github.com/housepower/clickhouse_sinker/blob/master/go.test.sh).
-* there is a simple [tutorial in Chinese](https://note.youdao.com/ynoteshare1/index.html?id=c4b4a84a08e2312da6c6d733a5074c7a&type=note) which created by user @taiyang.
+* there is a simple [tutorial in Chinese](https://note.youdao.com/ynoteshare1/index.html?id=c4b4a84a08e2312da6c6d733a5074c7a&type=note) which created by user @taiyang-li.

 ## Support parsers